Workflows & Recipes

 CoinGecko Codex CCXT GoPlus (+ 5 more providers)

 The bot speaks one protocol (MCP or REST).
-Hive routes each tool call to the correct provider, applies a single credit, and returns a normalized response.
+Hive routes each tool call to the correct provider, applies a single credit, and returns provider data with consistent Hive execution metadata.
 No upstream keys to rotate, no per-provider retry logic.

 Prerequisites